scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 sm.multiply(2,2)   // 4
 ```

-There are many other ways to use traits with classes and objects, but this gives you a little idea of how they can be used to organize concepts into logical groups of behavior, and then merge them as needed to create a complete solution.
+There are [many other ways to use traits with classes and objects][modeling-intro], but this gives you a little idea of how they can be used to organize concepts into logical groups of behavior, and then merge them as needed to create a complete solution.

 ## Control structures

-This section compares control structures in Python and Scala.
+This section compares [control structures][control-structures] in Python and Scala.
 Both languages have constructs like `if`/`else`, `while`, `for` loops, and `try`.
 Scala also has `match` expressions.